EntireTwix/MiscHeaderFiles/README.md

 one shared queue, this should be faster for programs that have poorly distributed jobs in terms of workload consitency.
-This thread pool is also lock less
+This thread pool is also lock less.
+18% slower then tpool.h if load is evenly distributed (synthetic)

 tpool.h
 ------------------------------------------
 a light, performance focused thread pool used in the matrix challenge for example.
-It should be noted that each thread has its own queue and its lock based
+It should be noted that each thread has its own queue and its lock based.